 Never use the front camera for ID photos.
 It affects your eye gaze, chin angle, posture, and image quality all at once.
 Use the rear camera with a timer, or have someone else take the photo.

-You don't need a white wall. mynaphoto.jp uses AI to automatically remove your background and replace it with a regulation-compliant white backdrop.
+You don't need a white wall. mynaphoto.jp automatically removes your background and replaces it with a regulation-compliant white backdrop.
 Both example photos above were taken at home.
 What matters is your expression, lighting, and posture.

 Phone Photos Work Great

 Just upload a photo from your phone to mynaphoto.jp.
-The AI handles background removal, resizing, and ICAO compliance checks — producing files for every ID photo type including passports, My Number cards, and resumes.
+Our system handles background removal, resizing, and ICAO compliance verification — producing files for every ID photo type including passports, My Number cards, and resumes.
+Your facial features are never modified.

 Create Your ID Photo Now